Older couple smiling upon news of AMD treatment

 Health & Well-Being

-First Treatment for Dry AMD
+Update: First Treatments for Advanced Dry AMD

-First Treatment for Dry AMD
+Update: First Treatments for Advanced Dry AMD

 Alternative views of photo through the eyes of patient without and with GA.

+Patients and healthcare providers can call Apellis Assist at 888-273-5547 for information and support.
 Prior FDA approved treatments in use were developed for advanced neovascular or wet-AMD in which abnormal blood vessels develop underneath the retina and cause bleeding and swelling of the macula.
 This happens in approximately 10% of all cases of AMD.
 Common symptoms include blurriness and waviness or loss of central vision.

 For comments, questions or feedback, email us, or connect on Facebook or Twitter.
 We would love to hear from you!